Combining observational and experimental data for causal inference considering data privacy: Simulation Studies

 \section{Simulation Studies}

-We conduct two simulation studies to compare the utility of privacy transformed auxiliary data in estimators of the PATE and SATE respectively.
-As baselines, we use the simple difference (or difference-in-means) estimator $\hat{\tau}^{DM}$ and regression estimator $\tregrct$, which only rely on RCT data.
-The simple difference estimator is the difference in the mean outcomes for the subjects assigned treatment and those assigned control.
-These are compared to the calibration weighted estimator and regression estimator incorporating the disclosure limiting transformations of the auxiliary data, discussed in Sections~\ref{sec:priv-syn} and~\ref{sec:priv-gram}.
+We conduct two simulation studies to compare the utility of different auxiliary data releases in estimators of the PATE and SATE respectively.
+As baselines, we use the difference-in-means estimator $\hat{\tau}^{DM}$ and regression estimator $\tregrct$, which only rely on RCT data.
+The difference-in-means estimator is the difference in the mean outcomes for the subjects assigned treatment and those assigned control.
+These are compared to the calibration weighted estimator and super-covariate data integration approach using regression, as discussed in Sections~\ref{sec:priv-syn} and~\ref{sec:priv-gram}.